anthonyscorrea/cmba-bylaws/docs/02-policy.md

 # League Policy

 ## Authority and Applicability
-This Policy document ("League Policy") is adopted pursuant to the League’s Constitution and Bylaws and governs the operational rules, procedures, and competitive structure of the League.
-In the event of a conflict between this document and the Constitution and Bylaws, the Constitution and Bylaws shall control.
+This Policy document ("League Policy") is adopted pursuant to the League’s Bylaws and governs the operational rules, procedures, and competitive structure of the League.
+In the event of a conflict between this document and the Bylaws, the Bylaws shall control.

 ## League Governance
-The Commissioner is responsible for the day-to-day administration of League operations in accordance with the Constitution and Bylaws and League Policy.
+The Commissioner is responsible for the day-to-day administration of League operations in accordance with the Bylaws and League Policy.
 The Board provides oversight of League operations and may review or direct actions of the Commissioner.

 ### Operational Rights of Member Franchises
 1. Member Franchises in Good Standing shall have the right to participate in League governance on matters of League operation as provided herein.
 1. Member Franchises shall have the right to appeal disciplinary or eligibility decisions affecting them in accordance with procedures set forth in this document.
 1. Each Member Franchise is entitled to one vote in voting matters.
       1. Member Franchises may provide input and vote in an advisory capacity on matters of League policy, administration, and operation.
-      1. Member Franchises may vote with binding effect on playing rules, competition rules, and on-field regulations, except where authority is otherwise reserved by this document or the Constitution and Bylaws.
+      1. Member Franchises may vote with binding effect on playing rules, competition rules, and on-field regulations, except where authority is otherwise reserved by this document or the Bylaws.
 1. Exercise of these rights is contingent upon the Member Franchise being in Good Standing.

 ### Budget